Prediction and Prevention of Non-Adherence to Digital Health Interventions

 Study 3: Prospective Analysis and Outcome Validation

-Applying findings from Studies 1 & 2, we want to develop and evaluate a prototype of an early warning system that predicts and prevents intervention dropouts.
+Applying findings from Studies 1 & 2, we develop and evaluate a prototype of an early warning system that predicts and prevents intervention dropouts.
 As part of Study 3, we plan to assess the efficacy of this tool with one of our project partners.

 In a first step, the tool is supposed to predict dropouts processing adequate real-time socio-demographic, medical, and usage data derived from Studies 1 & 2 applying methods derived from Study 2.
 In a second step, once a dropout is predicted for a specific user, the tool triggers a preventive action based on findings from Studies 1 & 2.
 The tool’s efficacy will be evaluated by comparing dropout predictions with actual dropout data and comparing dropout rates of the intervention group (receiving preventive action) with dropout rates of a control group.